constancemaurer/music-artist-predictor/README.md

 * Long computation time when used in GridSearch
 * Tends to overfit on the training data but is claimed to not be susceptible to that

-## Analysis

-correclation between number of entries per artist and accuracy of the model

 ## Future Steps